-- Any parents intending to move into the Surrey Heath Area must provide proof that their address is their normal place of residence i.e. evidence of exchange/completion of contracts or rental agreement. - The home address as at the closing date for applications is used when allocating places.
-However, if contracts are exchanged on a new family home by the closing date, and as long as the applicant is able to offer proof of such exchange, the Admissions Authority will take account of the new address. - The child's home address excludes any business or childminder's address and must be the child's normal place of residence.
-It also excludes any relative's address unless the child lives at that address as their normal place of residence. - We will not generally accept a temporary address if the main carer of the child still possesses or rents a property that has previously been used as a home address, nor will we accept a temporary address if we believe it has been used solely or mainly to obtain a school place when an alternative address is still available to that child.
+- Any parents intending to move into the Surrey Heath Area must provide proof of permanent residency i.e. evidence of exchange of contracts, or a rental agreement that must operate for a minimum period of 12 months; - The home address as at the closing date for applications is used when allocating places.
+However, if contracts are exchanged on a new family home by the closing date, and as long as the applicant is able to offer proof of such exchange, the Admissions Authority will take account of the new address: - Governors reserve the right to withdraw an offer of a place if it is determined that the place has been obtained as a result of fraudulent or misleading information, even if the child has already started at the College; - There is no system of contributory or feeder schools which gives priority for admission to Collingwood College, nor is there any automatic transfer between schools.
+Admission to a particular Junior/Primary school does not guarantee admission to Collingwood College;

-- Governors reserve the right to withdraw an offer of a place if it is determined that the place has been obtained as a result of fraudulent or misleading information, even if the child has already started at the College. - There is no system of contributory or feeder schools which gives priority for admission to Collingwood College, nor is there any automatic transfer between schools.
-Admission to a particular Junior/Primary school does not guarantee admission to Collingwood College. - In the case of over-subscription in any of the 8 categories listed above, priority will be given to those children living nearest to the College, as measured in a straight line from the address point of the student's house as set by Ordnance Survey, to the centre of the main entrance to the Kingston Road site.
+- In the case of over-subscription in any of the 8 categories listed above, priority will be given to those children living nearest to the College, as measured in a straight line from the address point of the student's house as set by Ordnance Survey, to the centre of the main entrance to the Kingston Road site.
 The distance tie breaker will be used in each category, as necessary, as a means of prioritising places.
 In the event that the tie breaker does not produce a result, a member of the Governing Board will allocate the available place(s) by the drawing of lots.
 Where children with the same priority live equidistant from the College or where applicants who live in the same block of flats or apartments share the same address point, priority will be determined by the drawing of lots, which will be witnessed and recorded.
 If a student has more than one dwelling, the address used will be the student's main residence.
 Evidence of the main residence may be required. - In the case of multiple births, where children are ranked consecutively in their order of priority for a place and there are not sufficient vacancies remaining for each of them, each child will be offered a place. - Late applications will be considered in accordance with Surrey's Coordinated Admissions Scheme, details of which can be accessed at www.surreycc.gov.uk.